epsi-rns/epsi-rns.github.io/_posts/system/2020/2020-10-11-slides-linux-diversity.markdown

 > What if I do not agree?

 The source is available, so you can freely make your own slide.
+Feel free to express your thoughts, either with text, or illustration.

 -- -- --